I don’t think you need to slather your baby in lotion after every bath, but sometimes a baby’s dry skin will be screaming for a moisturizer.

 The Good Stuff

-This is my new favorite line, which we just started carrying in our online store.
-Babo’s lotions are light, smell delicious (but not cloying), and contain none of the bad stuff discussed above.
-Babo Botanicals products are produced on a certified organic farm in upstate New York, and their lotions contain natural skin softeners like calendula and meadowsweet.
-An 8-ounce bottle of lotion–which comes in two natural fragrances–sells for $15.50.
+This is my new favorite line, which we are now carrying in our online store.
+Babo’s line of natural baby lotions are light, smell delicious (but not cloying), and contain none of the bad stuff discussed above.
+Babo Botanicals products are produced on a certified organic farm in upstate New York.
+Their lotions contain natural skin softeners like calendula and meadowsweet, and I love their new fragrance-free line.

-This Australian line makes super yummy baby lotions (including Soothing, Calming, and Sensitive formulations).
+This Australian line makes a super yummy natural baby lotion (including Soothing, Calming, and Sensitive formulations).
 You’ll pay about $20 for oughly 4.25 ounces, plus another $20 for them to ship it to you, which I realize is an insane amount of money for a lotion that’s mostly made up of the same ingredients as the other Good Stuff (like calendula and organic lavender oil).
 I’m including Enkido on this list because I like to support one of the rare companies whose entire line is safe.
 Almost every single product they sell—from eye makeup remover to anti-aging cream—ranks a 0 on Skin Deep, and nothing scores higher than a 1.
-Of course, ordering lotion from Australia is not an environmentally conscious move, so ultimately I’d recommend going with one of the options below.

-Some Beautycounter products contain a ton of ingredients, not all of which are natural (although all of which seem to be safe)–this balm is an exception.
-It contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
+Unlike some Beautycounter products, this balm contains a short list of ingredients–mostly organic–such as sunflower seed oil, beeswax, and shea butter.
 It’s also garnered major praise from users!

-EMAB’s Baby Lotion smells super yummy (a combo of vanilla and sweet orange oil lend the lovely scent).
+Earth Mama’s Angel Baby lotion smells super yummy (a combo of vanilla and sweet orange oil).
 Shea butter again makes an appearance here, along with olive oil, aloe, and calendula.
-Other good stuff about this Good Stuff: like the other lotions listed here, it scores a 0 on Skin Deep, all the ingredients are organic, and a 4-ounce bottle costs around 10 bucks.
-It’s also sold at many baby boutiques and online from Amazon.
+Other good stuff about this Good Stuff: it scores a 0 on Skin Deep and all the ingredients are organic.

 The Bad Stuff